 "It was part of his profession to kill people.
-He had never liked doing it and when he had to kill he did it as well as he knew how and forgot about it" — Ian Fleming, Goldfinger, 1959.
+He had never liked doing it and when he had to kill he did it as well as he knew how and forgot about it" — Ian Fleming, Goldfinger, 1959

 "That's a Smith & Wesson.
-And you've had your six” comes the famous Connery line, as Bond shoots Dent.
+And you've had your six", comes the famous Connery line, as Bond shoots Dent.
 He even pummels a further superfluous bullet into the professor's back as he lies on the floor dead.

 "Those I kill are themselves killers", as Roger Moore's 007 snarled to Fransisco Scaramanga across the dinner table in The Man with the Golden Gun.

-Connery's Bond was often in real danger; the viewer can frequently feel the Grim Reaper closing in on him.
+Connery's Bond was often in real danger.
+The viewer can frequently feel the Grim Reaper closing in on him.
 He is helpless on his knees at Grant's mercy in From Russia with Love.
-He is close to getting decapitated in a lift at the hands of Peter Franks in Diamonds Are Forever.
+He's close to getting decapitated in a lift at the hands of Peter Franks in Diamonds Are Forever.

-Bond delivers a shocked, wide-mouthed look of disbelief to Tiffany Case as she tells him that he's "just killed James Bond!" and a schoolboy smirk as he asks Plenty O'Toole if she was named after her father, having just ogled her breasts.
-It's a perfectly poised moment in a smutty, but very amusing quip.
+Bond delivers a shocked, wide-mouthed look of disbelief to Tiffany Case as she tells him he's "just killed James Bond!" and a schoolboy smirk as he asks Plenty O'Toole if she was named after her father, having just ogled her breasts.
+It's a perfectly poised moment in a smutty but very amusing quip.

-There was remorse, guilt and controlled anger in Connery's Bond: In Goldfinger, 007 silently stares into space as he mulls over Jill Masterson's death by gold paint.
+There was remorse, guilt and controlled anger in Connery's Bond.
+In Goldfinger, 007 silently stares into space as he mulls over Jill Masterson's death by gold paint.

 George Lazenby: the emotional Bond.
 The Bond who falls in love and marries.
-Despite the Australian having no prior acting experience and replacing one of the biggest film stars on the planet, he does remarkably well.
+Despite the Australian having no prior acting experience and replacing one of the biggest film stars on the planet, he does well.
 Most notably, in the final scene of On Her Majesty's Secret Service, when his newlywed, Tracy, is murdered:

 Bond was crying inside — Lazenby wanted to cry outside too — but "James Bond doesn't cry", barked director Peter Hunt.
 Fast forward 43 years later, and James Bond does cry: Daniel Craig in Skyfall at the death of M.

-He backs out of jumping the hill when he spots Kriegler below, rifle in hand ready to assassinate him, only to realise it’s his only option when he finds himself cornered — with Locque behind him, gun pointing through his jacket pocket.
+He backs out of jumping the hill when he spots Kriegler below, rifle in hand, ready to assassinate him.
+He realises jumping is his only option when he finds himself cornered — with Locque behind him, gun pointing through his jacket pocket.

-There is utter disgust as Francisco Scaramanga suggests that he and Bond are comparable and both gentlemen: "I doubt you qualify on that score", 007 hisses with venom.
+There is utter disgust as Scaramanga suggests he and Bond are comparable and both gentlemen: "I doubt you qualify on that score", 007 hisses with venom.

-Suit torn and looking more beaten, broken and bloodied than we've ever seen him before — Bond perches on a rock, takes a sharp intake of breath and holds back the tears as his head drops.
+Suit torn and looking more beaten, broken and bloodied than we've ever seen him before — Bond perches on a rock.
+He takes a sharp intake of breath and holds back the tears as his head drops.